Fretrv/hchanme-parser/README.md

 1. Parsing all manga pages.
 2. Downloading and unpacking manga archives.
-3. Connecting to MongoDB database and adding mango to it/
+3. Connecting to MongoDB database and adding mango to it

 # Installation: